Serving Denver, Pueblo & Colorado Springs for over 40 years

 You Deserve Fair Compensation

 Workers’ Compensation laws are designed to protect employees’ rights to compensation for injuries and illnesses sustained on the job, and each Colorado Workers’ Compensation attorney at McDivitt will fight on your behalf to make sure these laws are upheld.
-We’ll work as a team to get you the money you need for medical expenses, rehabilitation costs, disability payments and more.
+We’ll work as a team to get you the money you need for medical expenses, rehabilitation costs, disability payments, and more.

 Workers’ Compensation Frequently Asked Questions

-- Are all injuries covered by workers’ compensation?
 No, if your injuries were self-inflicted or if you were in a fight at work, it will not be covered by workers’ compensation.
 Likewise, if you were under the influence of drugs or alcohol at the time of the accident, you may not be covered by workers’ compensation.
 If you were at work but not performing work duties (such as running personal errands) then you would also not be covered by workers compensation.

-- Can I file a lawsuit against my employer?
 No, generally speaking, you cannot file a lawsuit after you’ve been injured on the job.
 There are exceptions to this, however, and an experienced workers’ compensation lawyer can examine your case and help you choose the legal options that are best for you.

-- Are occupational diseases covered by workers’ compensation?
 Yes, illnesses that you have contracted during the course of employment would be covered by workers’ compensation.
 Some of the most common are mesothelioma, loss of hearing, carpal tunnel syndrome, and radiation disability.

-- Will I still be able to return to work?
 Your employer is not required to hold your job for you, however, your employer may not terminate your employment simply because you filed a workers’ compensation claim.
 If you have questions regarding your employment, an experienced workers’ compensation lawyer can help.

-Results & Case Studies
+Results & case studies

 At McDivitt Law Firm, we have a proven track record of success representing injured workers obtain the benefits they need after a devastating on-the-job accident or illness.
-We have helped injured workers in Colorado Springs, North Colorado Springs, Denver, Aurora, Pueblo, and throughout the state of Colorado obtain the benefits they are entitled to after claim denials.
+We have helped injured workers in Colorado Springs, Denver, Pueblo, and throughout the state of Colorado obtain the benefits they are entitled to after claim denials.
 We understand the intricacies of workers’ compensation claims and the issues facing injured workers.

 We’re There When You Need Us

 Whether you need help filling out paperwork to report the accident or you’ve just been denied benefits and need to appeal your claim, you need McDivitt Law Firm.
-If you’ve been injured in at work, you may be entitled to benefits through your employer’s workers’ compensation insurance plan.
+If you’ve been injured at work, you may be entitled to benefits through your employer’s workers’ compensation insurance plan.
 Unfortunately, this doesn’t always mean that you will obtain the benefits you deserve.
 When this occurs, you need an experienced Colorado workers’ compensation attorney on your side.
 At McDivitt Law Firm, we have offices conveniently located throughout Greater Colorado.
 Our attorneys are ready to assist you in a moment’s notice.